asdf-vm/asdf/docs/guide/getting-started.md

 Now we have a plugin for Node.js we can install a version of the tool.

-We can observer which versions are available with `asdf list all nodejs` or a subset of versions with `asdf list all nodejs 14`.
+We can see which versions are available with `asdf list all nodejs` or a subset of versions with `asdf list all nodejs 14`.

 We will just install the `latest` available version: